-New ICHEC users should refer to the Fionn and Stoney support page as a starting point.
+New ICHEC users should refer to the Fionn support page as a starting point.
 Tutorials on specific topics can be found here.
 New users should also refer to the Education & Training section for training courses and upcoming workshop schedules.

 When an account is created, your email address is automatically subscribed to a mailing list: